OmarJuarez16/Resume/README.md

 The codes presented in this branch are related to computer vision and artificial intelligence.

 Knowledge that was acquired:
- * Numpy, Pandas, Matplotlib, OpenCV, Argparse
+ * Libraries: Numpy, Pandas, Matplotlib, OpenCV, Argparse
  * Stereo Vision
  * Feedforward Neural Networks